hemantjava/dsa/src/main/java/com/hemant/interview/theory/Docker.md

-**1) What is Apache Kafka?**
-   Apache Kafka is a publish-subscribe messaging system developed by Apache written in Scala.
-   It is a distributed, partitioned and replicated log service.

 **Mention what is the benefits of Apache Kafka over the traditional technique?**
 Fast: A single Kafka broker can serve thousands of clients by handling megabytes of reads and writes per second